 Exterior Restoration and Master Plan

-MCWB was also retained to write the nomination for National Historic Landmark status for the house.
-This effort has motivated MCWB to investigate the interior to determine the amount of surviving original architectural features known and how closely the house was built in accordance with Latrobe’s drawings.
+MCWB was also retained to write the nomination for the National Register of Historic Places for the house.
+This effort has motivated MCWB to investigate the interior to determine the amount of surviving original architectural features and how closely the house was built in accordance with Latrobe’s drawings.
 It is being discovered that most of the architectural features survive and Asa Wilgus faithfully built Pope Villa as Latrobe had designed, although with many vernacular details.

 Phase III will involve the complete restoration of the wood shingle roof, dome, roof balustrade, skylight, brick chimneys and cornice.
 The masonry walls on the interior, where missing or damaged, will be restored.
 The Blue Grass Trust is currently in the process of funding this phase.